 Let the mixture set up overnight and in the morning you’ll have a very nourishing sunscreen!
 It’s almost the texture of a body butter.

-I sat out in direct sunlight for 3.5 hours and wasn't burned.
-I would recommend applying every two - three hours though.
+After an application of this all natural sunscreen, I can sit out in direct sunlight for 3.5 hours and not get burned.
+I would recommend applying every two – three hours though.
 The oxide is water resistant but not water proof.
-You'll need to reapply after swimming.
+You’ll need to reapply after swimming.